work-pritish/work-pritish/README.md

 - 🌱 I’m currently learning react for UI development
 - 😂  I'm a fun loving guy, love to make smile on people's face.
 - 😎 be productive everyday thats my moto.

+#NOTE life is not about comparing things, work n enjoy be positive no matter if you belong to o positive😂😂 lamejokeOP